Support Center » Historical Data » Average Year Summary Files

 Snow Loss Inputs

 When downloading the snow losses dataset on the SolarAnywhere data website, users may choose between the NREL snow loss model (default) and the Townsend snow loss model.
 The Marion model uses time-series weather data to estimate snow losses in each time step, whereas the Townsend model uses monthly average snowfall and snow event data to calculate losses.
 When selecting NREL for the snow loss model, users may adjust the number of parallel strings along the row height.
 When choosing the Townsend model, users are prompted to specify additional parameters including row slant height and ground clearance.
-Figure 12 displays the available snow loss inputs:
+Figure 13 displays the available snow loss inputs.
+Snow loss inputs can be found under the “PV System Configuration” tab on the left column.

 The below table outlines the configurable snow loss inputs through the SolarAnywhere data website.
 Note: additional snow loss inputs are available through the SolarAnywhere API.